 Services own their own caching

 Services should cache their own data as appropriate.
 Clients may cache according to how the service specifies in response headers, but that should not be the expectation.
 A memcache pool specific to the service is often the way to go.

 Ideally, services should own their own data.
 That means instead of storing their data in the main application database, they’d store data in their own local data store, whether it’s a set of MariaDB boxes, or some other data store like Redis.

 Services own their own security

 Services should take it upon themselves to authenticate and validate incoming requests.
 In some cases that means integrating with OAuth in the case of actions being taken on the behalf of end users.
-In other cases that means managing an internal set of users, as the storage service does.
-Either way, services generally shouldn’t just trust that callers are doing the right thing.
+In other cases that means managing an internal set of users, as our storage services do.
+Either way, services generally shouldn’t just trust that callers are authorized to do what they’re requesting.
 Ideally we’d like to be able to open services to the outside world someday.
 In practice, we use api.shutterstock.com as an additional line of defense for outside users.

 Each service lives in its own repository

 Use middleware to share functionality across services

 Middleware is packaged utility functionality you may want across projects, that may be likely to run on every request.
 For example, in a user-facing site this may include setting up a session, translating the page output, or assigning a visitor ID, etc. In backend services this could include setting up logging, or configuring a caching layer, etc. Modern web frameworks implement some derivative of WSGI, which is a common interface that facilitates sharing across projects.